MyPortugalHoliday.com

 The Rossio Christmas market in Lisbon

-December is the coolest and wettest month in Portugal, but the weather will definitely be better than in your home country.
+December is the coolest and wettest month in Portugal, but the weather is some of the best of mainland Europe.
 The weather in Portugal in December can be divided into three areas:

 • Porto and northern Portugal – Cool days, chilly nights and possibly very wet weather.